milanffm/angular-translate/README.md

-# Basis Theme width gulp
+# Angular multi language app

 Following dependencies are required for this project: